 About me

-I earned my master’s degree in Computer Science from the University of Illinois at Urbana-Champaign in Winter 2021, following a research internship at Westlake University under the guidance of Prof. Zhenzhong Lan.
+I earned my master’s degree in Computer Science from the University of Illinois at Urbana-Champaign in Winter 2021.
+Prior to that, I worked as a Research Intern at Westlake University (Prof. Zhenzhong Lan), following my bachelor’s degree from Ohio State University in 2020.

 Outside of work, I enjoy working out, reading, and exploring fields like cognitive science, neuroscience, psychology, and physics.
 At my core, I aim to minimize the free energy of my internal world model—seeking the simplest way to understand and express the world around me.
 These activities continuously expand my horizons and fuel my curiosity.